piyushmakhija5/jeeBench/README.md

-# diraqBench
+# jeeBench
-Evaluation and Benchmarking of LLMs for Diraq Project
+Evaluation and Benchmarking of LLMs on JEE Question Papers